thoughtbot/continuous_sprinkles/README.md

     gem install sprinkle

-Check out the Continuous Sprinkles repository, and edit config.rb to use your CI's host name.
+Check out the Continuous Sprinkles repository, copy the config.example.rb to config.rb, and edit config.rb to use your CI's host name:

+    HOST = 'ci.mydomain.com'

  Then cd into the checked out Continuous Sprinkles repository, and run:

     sprinkle -s main.rb